 Q: Does my student have to have attended Oxford Hybrid Primary school to attend Oxford Hybrid Secondary?

 A: Not at all.
 Though many students transfer up when they reach 6th grade, we are happy to welcome students coming in at any grade.

 Q: What about Prom?

-A: I don't see why not!
-We are free and happy to take any suggestions for student activities.
-We could even join with other Fusion schools or home-school groups to make a nice big group, if we wish.
+A: Of Course!
+We are free and happy to take any suggestions for all student activities.
+We may even join with other Fusion schools or home-school groups to make a nice big group, if we wish.

 Q: How much does it cost to self-pay?

 A: That would depend on how many classes you would like your student to take.
 The four core classes combined (math, science, history, and language arts) costs $3300 per student, per school year.